unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 ````
 You should include the directories with the default library's headers as well as the directories with the glue headers created by you, if it's the case.

-5. Add compile flags, used in general for suppresing some compile warnings and making the build process neater:
+5. Add compile flags, used in general for suppressing some compile warnings and making the build process neater:
 ````
 LIBHOGWEED_SUPPRESS_FLAGS += -Wno-unused-parameter \
         -Wno-unused-variable -Wno-unused-value -Wno-unused-function \